SAP-samples/teched2025-IN162/exercises/ex3/ex3_2_details.md

 ## Step 2 - Configure the IFlow with your user settings
 Now that the IFlow has been copied, we will configure it with certain externalized parameters in the next few steps.

-1. Make sure you are in the target package (TechEd 2025 IN162-`000`).
+1. Make sure you are in the target package (TechEd 2025 IN162-`0**`).
 Go to the 'Artifact' tab.
-Select the 'Sales Order Event to Hana Vector DB for AI Grounding' IFlow, click on the '...'
+Select the '**Sales Order Event to Hana Vector DB for AI Grounding**' IFlow, click on the '...'
 Action menu button, and click 'Configure'.
 > [!NOTE]
-> Replace the `000` with your assigned user idenfifier.
+> Replace the `0**` with your assigned user idenfifier.

   <br>![](../ex3/images/ex162-32-7.png)
    <br>

 2. The configuration dialog will pop open.
-In the 'Sender' tab, enter 'IN162-`000`_Sales_Order' in the 'Queue Name' text box.
+In the 'Sender' tab, enter 'IN162-`0**`_Sales_Order' in the 'Queue Name' text box.
 > [!NOTE]
-> Replace the `000` with your assigned user idenfifier.
+> Replace the `0**` with your assigned user idenfifier.

   <br>![](../ex3/images/ex162-32-8.png)